Chapter 3 - Formed in Relation

 Moral perception has a direction, and that direction is historically shaped.

 The ability to perceive another's reality bears the shape of its formation.
-If it is built through particular histories of relation, practice, and bodily sedimentation, then certain forms of vulnerability, certain tones of need, certain situations of disorder or exposure, will cross the threshold more readily than others.
+If it is built through particular histories of relation, practice, and bodily sedimentation, then certain forms of vulnerability, certain tones of need, certain situations of exposure will cross the threshold more readily than others.
+This directionality is prior to judgment.
+It is the natural projection of formation.

-Both forms are historically shaped.
-Both contain structural limits.
-Every form of sight is built in history, and the shape of that history affects who becomes perceptually available.
-But visibility matters morally.
+The difference matters morally.
 A limit that can be seen can be questioned and widened.
 A limit that feels like directness may be the harder one to overcome.

 V. The Concrete Content of Ontological Violence